 Any Advanced Practice Registered Nurse (APRN) student who exits the program prematurely must reapply for re-entry into the program.
 If the withdraw or LOA took place greater than 12 months and the student completed advanced pathophysiology, advanced pharmacology and advanced assessment, reentry will be considered upon the completion and successful passing of the APEA 3P predictor exam, which according to their scale indicates clinical readiness at a score of >67%.
 Students must also successfully pass the advanced head to toe health assessment with a score of >85%.
 Students will be allowed two attempts to pass each assessment.
 Students who do not successfully pass the required 3P predictor exam and health assessment after two attempts will no longer be allowed to progress in any APRN program.
+If completion of the On-campus Experience event took place greater than 12 months from the approved re-entry date the student must attend and repeat the appropriate On-Campus Experience event.
 Students can transfer to a non-APRN program.
-All students will be responsible for all testing and assessment fees.
+All students will be responsible for all testing and assessment